atreyasha/memory-daemon/README.md

     f. `port`: port of the above-defined smtp address

-    An example of a valid `mail.conf` is shown below:
+    An example of a valid `md.conf` is shown below:

     ```
     receiver receiver@somemail.com